restaurateurs

 RESTAURANT STAFF MEAL – THE IMPORTANCE OF BREAKING BREAD

 There are very few, if any other businesses that view a staff meal as not just a benefit, but rather a necessity.
-Labor laws do not mandate that a restaurant provide a meal for its staff, only that time for consumption of a meal is provided.
-Restaurants choose, somewhat due to tradition, to offer this… Continue reading
+Labor laws do not mandate that a restaurant provide a meal for its staff, only that time for… Continue reading

 -